bwmarrin/discordgo/README.md

 See Documentation and Examples below for more detailed information.

-## Contributing
-Contributions are very welcomed, however please follow the below guidelines.

-- First open an issue describing the bug or enhancement so it can be discussed.
-- Fork the develop branch and make your changes.
-- Try to match current naming conventions as closely as possible.
-- This package is intended to be a low level direct mapping of the Discord API so please avoid adding enhancements outside of that scope without first discussing it.
-- Create a Pull Request with your changes against the develop branch.

 ## Documentation

 **NOTICE** : This library and the Discord API are unfinished.